Haroun Gaye: Life

 On 12 August 2016 he decided to escape PK5 district.
 Together with Abdoulaye Hissène and Hamit Tidjani they painted seven vehicles white in order to resemble UN vehicles.
 35 heavily armed ex-Seleka fighter left in total.
 While passing through PK12 checkpoint soldier fired at them killing on fighter.
 In Damara they again clashed with soldiers.
 One fighter who fell off vehicle was killed by Anti-balaka.
 In Sibut MINUSCA stopped them.
 They abandoned their vehicles.
 MINUSCA arrested 11 fighters, but Gaye and Hissène managed to escape on foot.
 In early September 2016 he arrived N'Délé together with Hissène.
-From there the group supposedly travelled to Siki Kedi and N’Da in Vakaga prefecture where they met with Noureddine Adam, before going to Bria to attend ex-Séléka General Assembly.
-After the escape he has been based in Tissi in Vakaga overseeing trafficking of weapons from Sudan.
+From there the group supposedly travelled to Sikkikede in Vakaga prefecture where they met with Noureddine Adam, before going to Bria to attend ex-Séléka General Assembly.
+After the escape he has been based in Tissi overseeing trafficking of weapons from Sudan.
 On 11 January 2017 he threatened to kill Burundian military observer and ordered his men to surround MINUSCA patrol forcing them to withdraw.

 In March 2018 he left N'Délé to met with AU's Panel of Facilitators on 27 March 2018.
 In June 2018 he was reportedly heading the FPRC's Financial Management Committees in the Vakaga prefecture.
 In October 2018 he was arrested in Chad and detained in Sarh while trying to recruit people to FPRC from refugee camps.
 He returned to the Central African Republic in March 2019.
 In December 2020 he joined Coalition of Patriots for Change (CPC) led by former president François Bozizé.
 He organized multiple weapons transfers to rebels, including in mid-December and on 13 January 2021.
 He conflicted with FPRC general Hissene who opposed creation of CPC and on at least one occasion blocked transfer of weapons organized by Gaye.
 In mid-April 2021 Gaye travelled to Nyala in Sudan.
 In June 2022 it was reported that illness forced him to remain in Khartoum in Sudan.
+In July 2022 he crossed Sudanese border into Chad and was questioned by security forces in the Mangueigne sub-prefecture.
+He then crossed the border to join CPC forces in the Central African Republic where he was seen addressing FACA hostages in Sikikédé on 15 February 2023.